Kagebounshin/game-rating-site/README.md

 - Profile
     - When you are a newly registred member of the site, you'll can visit you profile page and start adding your games.
 At the top of the page is a [header-text](static/img/img-readme/profile01.png) where the users name is displayed.
 If you haven't added any games to you backlog or finished lists, or done any reviews yet.
 The page will look like [this](static/img/img-readme/profile02.png).
     - When adding a game to your backlog, press the button wich says ["Add To Backlog"](static/img/img-readme/profile03.png).
 And you will end up at the [Add to Backlog](static/img/img-readme/profile09.png) page.
-Add one game at a time, when your done adding a game, click the "Add To Backlog" button, a [message](static/img/img-readme/profile10.png) is displayed saying the adding process was successful.
+Add one game at a time, and when you are done adding a game, click the "Add To Backlog" button, a [message](static/img/img-readme/profile10.png) is displayed saying the adding process was successful.
 Keep adding games or click the "Check your backlog" [link](static/img/img-readme/profile11.png) wich takes you back to your profile page.
     Your [backlog](static/img/img-readme/profile04.png) will appear with the game(s) you have added.
     - If you click on a game [title](static/img/img-readme/profile05.png) in your backlog, you can [edit](static/img/img-readme/profile12.png) your game if you for example made a typo.
 When you are done editing press the edit button a [message](static/img/img-readme/profile12.png) is displayed saying that the editing process was successful.
-If You dont want to edit, click the cancel button an you will be sent back to your profile page.
+If You dont want to edit, click the cancel button.
     - By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
-    - When you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets sent over to the [finshed](static/img/img-readme/profile08.png) list.
+    - When you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets pushed over to the [finshed](static/img/img-readme/profile08.png) list.
     - By clicking a game title in the finshed list, you can make a [review](static/img/img-readme/profile14.png) of that game.
 The Review title is set to the game [title](static/img/img-readme/profile15.png), then you have some fields to fill.
 First up is the [capturing text](static/img/img-readme/profile16.png), maximum of 50 characters.
+The capturing text for the game can for example be the first you think of when thinking of that game.
 Then you can choose between abunch of [genres](static/img/img-readme/profile17.png) from a dropdown list.
+Not sure wich genre?
+Choose "Other".
 Next up choose what [platform](static/img/img-readme/profile18.png) you can play the game on.
 More the one platform?
 Choose "Multiplatform".
 Then the [developer](static/img/img-readme/profile19.png) field, [duration](static/img/img-readme/profile20.png) field.
 After all this it's time to put your thoughts of the game into words at the [review](static/img/img-readme/profile21.png) field.
-Made a basic [rating](static/img/img-readme/profile22.png) system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is awesome.
+Made a basic [rating](static/img/img-readme/profile22.png) system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is good.
-    To make your review complete, you can add a [images](static/img/img-readme/profile23.png) to it.
+    To make your review complete, you'll add an [images](static/img/img-readme/profile23.png).
     Then click the ["Add Review"](static/img/img-readme/profile24.png) button, and the review is done.
     Not happy with the review for some reason, or just not in the mood, click the ["Cancel"](static/img/img-readme/profile25.png) button, and your back at your profile page in no time.